elamont174/prismtheatre/README.md

 The deployed link can be accessed [here](https://elamont174.github.io/prismtheatre/).

 # User Stories
+The target audience for the website will be people, most likely adults, who wish to attend the theatre in the Nottingham area of England.
+The most likely user will be considering buying tickets for a show or wishing to become involved in local amateur dramatics in the area.
+User stories are therefore likely to include:
 - As a theatre goer, I want to buy tickets quickly and easily.
 - As a theatre goer, I want to know that the company is legit, has experience and that I won't be wasting my money.
 - As a theatre goer, I am curious about the company and what other shows they have performed in the past